 Graduates can enter directly into practice as employees of an institution or as independent artists in their field.
 Or they can complete a follow-up Master's Degree Study Program with educational focus and then teach at schools of all grades and at extra-curricular facilities of various types.

-The most talented graduates can meet the conditions for admission and continue their studies in the FUD Master's Degree Study Program Design, specializations Ceramic Design, or in another study program of their choice.
+The most talented graduates can meet the conditions for admission and continue their studies in the LSFDA Master's Degree Study Program Design and Applied Art, or in another study program of their choice.